• Skip to primary navigation

 See recipe card for quantities.

-How to Make this Granola Recipe
+How to Make Maple Nut Granola (Step-by-Step)

-Preheat oven to 225°F (110°C).
+Preheat oven to 200°F (100°C).

 Melt coconut oil in a small saucepan over low heat.
 Remove from heat and whisk in maple syrup, vanilla, cinnamon, ginger, and salt.